Skip to main content

 host: 'r2devops.mydomain.com'

-# Not using secret for license (comment if you use secret)
+# Not using secret for configuration (comment if you use secret)

 extraEnv: